First-Class Plugin Architecture

 dictionary_term_aliasAlternate names / spellings for a term

-dictionary_term_understandingPer-user understanding level per term (0=Unknown to 4=Internalised)
+dictionary_term_understandingPer-user understanding level per term

-CREATE TABLE IF NOT EXISTS dictionary_term (
+CREATE TABLE dictionary_term (

 id INTEGER PRIMARY KEY AUTOINCREMENT,